Back

 If you’re raising capital, your pitch deck is your front door.

-It’s often the first thing investors see — sometimes the only thing — before they decide whether to take a meeting or pass.
-And in reality, VCs review 1,000+ decks a year — and fund fewer than 1% of them.
+It’s often the first thing investors see, sometimes the only thing, before they decide whether to take a meeting or pass.
+In reality, VCs review 1,000+ decks a year and fund fewer than 1% of them.
 Most are skimmed in under 4 minutes.
 Some don’t make it past the second slide.

 So, how do you stand out?

-After designing 500+ pitch decks for startups in SaaS, AI/ML, healthcare, medtech, and everything in between, we’ve learned one thing: the best decks don’t try to say everything — they say the right things, clearly.
+After designing 500+ pitch decks for SaaS, AI/ML, healthcare, medtech, and tech startup pitch decks across early and growth stages, including dozens of Series A pitch decks, we’ve learned one thing.
+The best decks do not try to say everything.
+They say the right things clearly.

 But here’s the truth: most founders overthink the details, underthink the structure, and either say too much or not enough.
 The result?
 A confused investor who moves on.